 Upcoming & past workshops

-We consists of over 10 companies from about eight different industries sending
+We consists of about 15 companies from about eight different industries sending

 Join CeDIV.
 The association

 from in-house for in-house professionals in eDiscovery & investigations

 Please notice, that only corporate counsel and in-house expert can participate in the online survey and workshops.

 Please contact us for further information.

 CH-8001 Zurich Switzerland